| Sportsbook | Bonus | Visit Site | T&Cs | |||

 Live betting is one of the best betting features available.
 It allows you to bet as a game is going on and see in-play odds, which can sway your wagering as you are not relying on statistics alone.

-Being able to place live bets on NFL games allows you to watch the game and see how it is going, meaning you can wager based on the run of play or if there are injuries.
+Live in-play betting on NFL games allows you to watch the game and see how it is going, meaning you can wager based on the run of play or if there are injuries.
+This adds a new dimension to NFL betting.

 FanDuel Sportsbook